moorepants/BicycleParameters/docs/description.rst

   about the upright configuration.
 - Calculates the eigenvalues for the Whipple bicycle model linearized about the upright configuration.
-- Plots the eigenvalue root loci as a function of speed, both in the complex plane and as eigenvalue vs speed.
+- Plots the eigenvalue root loci as a function of speed as eigenvalue vs speed.

 Refer to :ref:`usage` for examples of the features.